Last updated: 2/24/21

 - Are U.S. citizens required to quarantine?
 No

-- Private clinics around the country perform PCR (From ~140km) and serological (~40km) COVID-19 tests.
-Payment is due in full at the time of the test.
-Results are quick (usually within 24 hours).
+- Private and public clinics throughout BiH perform PCR and serological COVID-19 tests.
+Payment is due in full at the time of the test and current prices are roughly 100 convertible marks (km) for PCR and 40km for serological.

-- Public Health Centers (Dom Zdravlja) will test symptomatic individuals regardless of nationality, free of charge.
-They do not test asymptomatic people or provide test verification for travel purposes.
+- Public Health Centers (Dom Zdravlja) test symptomatic individuals regardless of nationality, free of charge.
 To arrange a test, contact your canton’s health center for additional guidance.

 - Are commercial flights operating?
 Yes